Liverpool 4-0 Man Utd player ratings: Mohamed Salah back to his best but Harry Maguire has wretched night

 Left horribly exposed for Liverpool's first and took his frustration out on Alexander-Arnold, who had lashed the ball narrowly past him in celebration.
 Stood no chance when Salah burst through for the second and Mane's finish didn't give him much hope, either.
 A deflection off Wan-Bissaka for number four completed a miserable night.
 Must be getting fed up with repeatedly scooping the ball out of his net in these games.

-Ineffective at right wing-back in the first half, he was moved to left back for the second to try to contain Liverpool's dominant forwards down that side and did well to initially stymie that avenue of attack, even getting forward to support Sancho.
-But couldn't keep Salah from scoring the fourth in the end and needed a big tackle to stop Salah completing his hat-trick.
+Ineffective at right wing-back in the first half, he was moved to left back for the second to try to contain Liverpool's dominance down that side and did well to initially stymie that avenue of attack, even getting forward to support Sancho.
+But couldn't keep Salah from scoring the fourth in the end and needed a big tackle to stop the Egyptian completing his hat-trick.
 Had a terrible time against Liverpool earlier this season and while this was a slight improvement, it still wasn't great.

 Two errors played a big part in two of the Liverpool goals.
 Jumped forward in an attempt to play offside on Diaz but that only served to give the Liverpool man a good three yards head start to run through for the first goal.
 Then his poor pass towards Elanga allowed Robertson to spring forward to set up the third.